• Member Blogs

 by Moloch

 What goes into developing a CRPG for the Commodore 64?
 It can't be that hard, right?
-Find out the truth in my weekly postings about the adventures we're going through to create a commercial grade CRPG on a machine that is thirty years old!
+See the twists and turns we go through creating a CRPG on a machine that is thirty years old!

 Try to understand C64